 Telkom, as many are aware, is the largest communications provider in South Africa.
 They offer landline to mobile to Internet services and have been described by many as controlling the monopoly on communication services, especially the land –based phones.

 Winston is a homing pigeon not quite a year old (in 2009).
 He was literally a celebrity because of his remarkable achievement of “beating Goliath” against the big old giant, Telkom.
 It all began when Unlimited IT, a company in Durban, decided to stage a race in delivering data from Howick to Durban.
 Winston was to carry the 4GB memory stick while a staff member would begin transmitting the same data using the ADSL (Asymmetric Digital Subscriber Line) of Telkom.

-Winston only needed 1 hour and 8 minutes to fly to Durban and it took the staff in the Durban office less than an hour to upload the data.
+Winston only needed 1 hour and 8 minutes to fly to Durban – probably also beating a car with a heavily laden trailer – and it took the staff in the Durban office less than an hour to upload the data.
 By time the upload was complete, the transmission over Telkom’s ADSL broadband service was only 4% complete.

 Winston became an instant celebrity with fans from all over the country and meriting his own website and fan following on Twitter and Facebook.
 All sorts of souvenirs and memorabilia were designed and manufactured to celebrate the unusual victory.